 Twenty years ago, the chance of you being in a catastrophic law suit would have been a rarity.
-However, in this litigious society that we live in today, getting sued at some point in your life is becoming more likely.
-In addition if someone decides to sue you for whatever reason (that is covered by your policy), an umbrella policy would not only pay the claim but pay for defense costs as well.
+In this litigious society that we live in today, it is more likely that you could get sued at some point in your life.
+If someone decides to sue you for a reason that is covered by your policy, the umbrella policy would pay the claim and defense costs.
 Defense costs can be a very large number often times exceeding the actual settlement.

 Cons of Umbrella Insurance

-I’m not sure there is a downside other than cost, but for folks with assets to protect the costs amount to very little.
+The only real downside is the cost.
+For folks with assets to protect the costs amount to very little.
 However, don’t assume that all umbrella policies work the same way as there are major differences between policies.
-Be sure to understand what is covered and what isn’t.
+Be sure you understand what is covered and what isn’t.
 For example, some polices only cover liability claims that arise in the United States.
 If you happen to travel internationally and something happens outside of the U.S., you could have a serious problem.
-For your own peace of mind, consult a financial planner or independent insurance agent who are well versed in umbrella insurance who can ensure you have the coverage that you need.
+For your own peace of mind, consult a financial planner or independent insurance agent well versed in umbrella insurance.
+They can can ensure you have the coverage that you need.

-To find out more reasons about why you should purchase and umbrella policy, listen to the discussion on the Financial Spotlight radio show.
+To find out more reasons about why you should purchase an umbrella policy, listen to our podcast.